Technion-Kishony-lab/data-to-paper/README.md

 ### Key features
 * **Field agnostic**.
 We strive to make the framework as general as possible, so that it can be used across different fields of research.
-* **Open-goal or fixed goal research.** *data-to-paper* can be used to autonomously raise and test a hypothesis, or to test a specific pre-defined user-defined hypothesis.
+* **Open-goal or fixed-goal research.** *data-to-paper* can be used to autonomously raise and test a hypothesis, or to test a specific pre-defined user-provided hypothesis.
 * **Data-chained manuscripts**.
 The process creates transparent and verifiable manuscripts, where results, methodology and data are programmatically linked
 (all numeric values can be click-traced back to the code lines that created them).
+* **Coding guardrails.** Standard statistical packages are overridden with multiple guardrails to minimize common LLM coding errors.
 * **Human-in-the-loop.** A GUI app allows the user to oversee the process, and to intervene at each research step.
-* **Replay**.
-The entire process is recorded, including all LLM responses, Human feedback, and literature search retrievals, allowing for transparent replay of the process.
+* **Record & Replay**.
+The entire process is recorded, including all LLM responses, Human feedback, and literature search retrievals, allowing for transparent replay.

 ### Installation
 See [INSTALL.md](INSTALL.md) for installation instructions.